Dumbbell dimer dynamics in three-dimensional chiral fluids: Orientational dynamics of active dimer

 \subsection{Higher order effects of odd viscosity}

-We have shown that the odd viscosity, to leading order, gives rise to the precession dynamics of a dumbbell dimer about the odd viscosity direction $\mathbf{e}$.
+We have shown that the odd viscosity, to leading order, gives rise to the precession dynamics of a dumbbell dimer about the odd viscosity direction $\hat{\mathbf{z}}$.
 Here we extend the model to take into account higher order contributions and investigate whether the dynamics also exhibits the out-of-plane dynamics that includes the evolution of $\theta$.
-By expanding the resistance tensor of a sphere up to the quadratic order in $\lambda$~\cite{everts2024dissipative}, the velocity equations for the position vectors are